mai-soup/devopswithdocker-exercises/part_3_exercises.md

 After merging the RUN commands, the sizes are the same.

 ### 3.7
-n/a, as I already used the alpine variants before for improved speed.
+As I had used Alpine base images before already for improved speed, I rewrote the Dockerfiles to use the non-alpine images.
+The backend image increased from 447 MB to 1.07 GB, and the frontend from 554 MB to 1.35 GB.
 ### 3.8
 After separating the build and serve stages, the frontend image comes down to 129 MB.
 ### 3.9